 Item 6.1 Oil and Gas Properties and Wells

-The Company's oil and gas properties are located onshore in Kenya and South Africa.
+The Company's direct interests in oil and gas properties are located onshore in Kenya and offshore South Africa.
+The Company also has indirect producing assets in Nigeria through its 50% ownership of Prime.